The heat is about to be cranked up on the ATP World Tour with this must-watch tournament

 ATP 1000 Miami Open, from Wednesday 21 March, 3pm, Sky Sports Arena/HD (CH 518/508)

-One of nine Masters 1000 events this season, the winner of this coveted competition receives a whopping 1000 ranking points – not to mention a cool $1.3 million.
+This is one of nine Masters 1000 events this season, and the winner of this coveted competition receives a whopping 1000 ranking points – not to mention a cool $1.3 million.
 You could buy a lot of tennis rackets with that kind of dosh.

 The field is packed with some of the biggest names in men's tennis, but who are the aces you should really be keeping a close eye on?
 From the defending champion, to a British hopeful that isn't Andy Murray (gasp!), here are five stars that are ready for battle…